uncefact/spec-untp/website/docs/specification/ConformityCredential.md

 ### Core Vocabulary

-The [UNTP core types vocabulary](https://jargon.sh/user/unece/untp-core/v/0.5.0/artefacts/readme/render) defines the uniquely identified Linked Data entities such as Product, Location, Facility, Party, Standard, Regulation, Criteria, Declaration, Attestation, Endorsement.
+The [UNTP core types vocabulary](https://jargon.sh/user/unece/untp-core/v/0.6.0/artefacts/readme/render) defines the uniquely identified Linked Data entities such as Product, Location, Facility, Party, Standard, Regulation, Criteria, Declaration, Attestation, Endorsement.
 These entities provide the building blocks for construction of Digital Product Passports and Digital Conformity Credentials.

 ### DCC Documentation

-The [DCC class & property definitions](https://jargon.sh/user/unece/ConformityCredential/v/0.5.0/artefacts/readme/render) provide a technology-neutral definition of classes, properties and code lists in the DCC model.
+The [DCC class & property definitions](https://jargon.sh/user/unece/ConformityCredential/v/0.6.0/artefacts/readme/render) provide a technology-neutral definition of classes, properties and code lists in the DCC model.

 ## Implementation Guidance

 ### Verifiable Credential

-Digital Conformity Credentials are issued as Vierifiable credentials.
-Please refer to [DPP VC Guidance](DigitalProductPassport.md#verifiable-credential) for information about the use of the verifiaible credentials data model for UNTP.
+Digital Conformity Credentials are issued as W3C Verifiable Credentials.
+Please refer to [DPP VC Guidance](DigitalProductPassport.md#verifiable-credential) for information about the use of the verifiable credentials data model for UNTP.

 ### Conformity Attestation

 The `ConformityAttestation` type is the root content of the `credentialSubject` of the DCC.
 It is best thought of as the digital version of the paper product or facility conformity certificate.

-* The `type` property is mandatory and must be populated with the value `ConformityAttestation` indicating the JSON-LD type of the data.
+* The `type` property is mandatory and must be populated with the value `ConformityAttestation, Attestation` indicating the JSON-LD type of the data.
-* the `id` MUST be a globally unique identifier (URI) for the attestation.
-Typically a certificate number with the CAB web domain as a prefix. `name` should contain a human readable text string that describes the attestation.
+* The `id` MUST be a globally unique identifier (URI) for the attestation.
+Typically a certificate number with the CAB web domain as a prefix.
+* The `name` property should contain a human readable text string that describes the attestation.
 * `assessorLevel` (how assured is the party doing the assessment?), `assessmentLevel` (“how assured is the process by which the object product/facility is being assessed?) and `attestationType` (is this a test report, a certificate, or some other type?) are coded values that help to classify the type and integrity of the attestation.
+* `description` is a human-readable explanation of the attestation being made.
-* `issueToParty` identifies the entity to who the conformity attestation is issued - usually the product manufacturer or facility operator.
+* `issuedToParty` identifies the entity to who the conformity attestation is issued - usually the product manufacturer or facility operator.
 * `authorisation` describes a list of accreditations that a competent authority (such as a government agency or a national accreditation authority or a trusted global standards body) has issued to the conformity assessment body that is issuing this attestation.
 It provides trust that the certifier is properly accredited to issue certificates.
-* `conformityCertfificate` is a secure link to the full version (eg a PDF document) of this attestation.
+* `conformityCertificate` is a secure link to the full version (eg a PDF document) of this attestation.
 * `auditableEvidence` is a secure link to an unstructured collection of files which provided the original evidence basis for the conformity assessments made by this DCC.
 The evidence files are usually commercially sensitive and encrypted but are an important information source for audits.
 * `scope` defines the conformity scheme under which this attestation is issued.
 A scheme is a high level framework describing the context for the entire attestation.
 Each individual assessment included in this attestation will usually reference more fine grained criteria within any standards or regulations that are part of the scheme.
 * `assessment` is an array of detailed conformity assessments made about an identified product or facility - against a specific criteria contained in a standard or regulation.